WPChill/strong-testimonials/readme.txt

 = I'm familiar with template files.
 Can I customize the template? =

 Yes.
-You can copy any template to your theme, with or without its associated stylesheet, and customize it as you see fit.
+With some HTML and CSS knowledge, you can copy any template to your theme and customize it as you see fit.
 You can also have multiple custom templates.
 (A tutorial is coming soon.)

 = Can I make some suggestions? =